 We welcome:

-Our empirical findings led to Suggestion 26-BK-3, accepted by the Advisory Committee on Bankruptcy Rules on March 23, 2026.
-This is the first data-driven suggestion from a non-institutional filer to be accepted by the Rules Committee.
+Our empirical findings led to Suggestion 26-BK-3, docketed by the Advisory Committee on Bankruptcy Rules in March 2026 and cited in its April 2026 agenda book.
+This is among the first data-driven suggestions from a non-institutional filer to be docketed by the Advisory Committee.

 Get in Touch